The 7 Best Teas For Diarrhea Relief

 One study published in the Journal of Evidence-Based Complementary and Alternative Medicine found that black tea helps to treat nonbacterial diarrhea in children.
 The study consisted of 120 patients between the ages of 2 and 12.
 The patients were divided into two groups, one which received a black tea tablet and another that received a placebo.
 The group that consumed black tea had significant improvement of diarrhea symptoms including defecation frequency and a decrease of loose stools (9).

 Black tea contains caffeine that can cause diarrhea to worsen.
 Keep black tea intake to one or two cups per day if you have a bout of diarrhea to avoid worsening the condition and other negative side effects.
-Alternate between a cup of black tea and herbal teas, clear broth, sports drinks, or apple juice to keep your fluid intake up and caffeine intake down.
+Alternate between a cup of black tea and herbal teas like Apple Spice Tea, clear broth, sports drinks, or apple juice to keep your fluid intake up and caffeine intake down.

 6. Fennel Tea